Skip to Content

 Faulty Connectors and Hoses

-Hoses and connector are meant to transport gas safely from the tank to the grill’s burners.
+Hoses and connectors are meant to transport gas safely from the tank to the grill’s burners.
 Any defect in these components can lead to a gas leak.
 A person can suffer severe injuries after turning on a grill with a leak in one of its hoses.

 Faulty Gas Tanks